boljanicdusan/assecor-backend/README.md

 ## General

-This project is a simple API project that manages persons and thier favorite colors.
-There are multiple datasources (CSV file and database) and it's easy extendable to new datasources.
-The framework used for this project is Asp.NET Core (C#)
+This project is a simple API project that manages persons and their favorite colors.
+There are multiple datasources (CSV file and database) and it's easily extendable to new datasources.
+The framework used for this project is Asp.NET Core (C#).

 ## Solution and projects

 The solution (Assecor.sln) contains 5 projects.
-One API project, 3 class libraries and one testing project.
+One API project, 3 class libraries, and one testing project.

 Projects:
 * Assecor.Core (class lib)